How to move messages and split conversations

 Moving messages is only visible to your Front team, not to the external recipients on the thread.
 To make it easier for them to keep topics separate, we recommend changing the subject line when you reply to the new conversation to something different from the original.

-Moving messages in Gmail channels
+Moving messages in Gmail and Office365 channels

-Caveat for Office 365 channels
+Caveat for custom channels

 Split a SMS or chat conversation

-Without splitting, messages in SMS, Front Chat, Facebook, Intercom, and Smooch channels will continue in one long thread.
+Without splitting, messages in SMS, WhatsApp, Front Chat, Facebook, Intercom, and Smooch channels will continue in one long thread.
 This can make tagging very messy, as it’s hard to tell which part of the conversation a tag is referring to.

 When a customer starts chatting or texting about a completely new topic, you can split the conversation into a new thread with its own tag.
 That way, tag filtering and analytics stay clear and easy to understand.